wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 Copy custom OSGI components in the `<EI_6.x.x_HOME>/dropins` folder to the `<MI_HOME>/dropins` folder.
 If you have custom JARs in the `<EI_6.x.x_HOME>/lib` directory, copy those components to the `<MI_HOME>/lib` directory.

 !!!
 Note
-    To provide seamless integration with RabbitMQ, the Rabbitmq client lib is included in the Micro Integrator by default.
+    -	To provide seamless integration with RabbitMQ, the Rabbitmq client lib is included in the Micro Integrator by default.
 Hence, you don't need to manually add any RabbitMQ components.
+    -	If you used an <b>HL7 Message Store</b> (custom message store) implementation, note that the Micro Integrator does not support this functionality.
+See the list of [removed features](../../../overview/about-this-release-7.1.0/#features-removed) for details.

 ### Migrating keystores
 Copy the JKS files in the `<EI_6.x.x_HOME>/repository/resources/security` directory to the `<MI_HOME>/repository/resources/security` directory.